Quilled Shot Pouch

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Decorated bags similar to this in size are sometimes referred to as "firebags" or "shot pouches" because they often held tobacco, flint and steel or a piece of touchwood for starting fires.
-This hide pouch combines elements of floral design and geometric patterns.
-Only one side of the pouch is decorated.
+Hide pouch decorated on one side with two horizontal bands of quilled floral and geometric designs.
+Only one side is decorated.
 The top of the pouch is quill embroidered with three simple foliate forms that contain alternating stems from which emerge bi-lobed leaves.
 The three plants grow from a crescent shape, a shape that may be read as a seed pod.
+Decorated bags similar to this in size are sometimes referred to as "firebags" or "shot pouches" because they often held tobacco, flint and steel or a piece of touchwood for starting fires.

 Two quill woven strips that contain geometric forms are attached to the pouch.
 Both of these strips have white grounds with four major design elements on each, interspersed with small triangles and crosses.
 The top strip starts at the left with an eight-pointed star which is red at the center, then outlined in white on a brown field, outlined in turn in pink and the outer edge bordered in blue.
 The second element is also eight-pointed, as if a square and diamond are combined.
 At its center, a brown rectangle is surrounded by a larger rectangle of orange and red, then a white border, a blue border, then a pink border with projections at right and left, still another blue border, a white border, and finally, a brown border as the outer edge of the same form.
 The third element design is the same as the second and the fourth form is the same as the first.